vbousquet/vpx_lightmapper/README.md

 [Visual Pinball X](https://github.com/vpinball/vpinball) is a game engine dedicated to pinball game simulation.
 It is a great tool which has allowed a whole community to grow and produce incredible pinball tables ([VPForums](https://www.vpforums.com), [VPUniverse](https://www.vpuniverse.com), [Orbitalpin](https://www.orbitalpin.com), [Pinball Nirvana](https://www.pinballnirvana.com), [VPDB](https://www.vpdb.io), [PinSimDB](https://www.pinsimdb.org),...).
 For the graphic part, it includes a nice realtime rendering engine which allows great visual results.

 To obtain the best visuals, table creators may choose to precompute part of the rendering of their table in a more advanced offline renderer like [Blender](www.blender.org), a.k.a. "baking" the lighting.
 This works especially nicely for pinball games since the game is played from a fixed point of view, allowing to efficently bake view dependent lighting effects.

 The visual quality of a pinball simulation is also tighlty linked to the rendering of the many (up to hundred) lights that are used in a pinball.
 The texture baking approach can be extended regarding precomputing the effect of lighting by using "light maps", that is to say models with precomputed textures storing the effect of lights.
 These models are a shell around the table objects, with texture storing the lighting.
 When playing the pinball table, they are renderered by adding the lights contribution to the base model.

-This tool aims at helping with the process of baking textures and additive lightmaps by:
+This tool aims at helping with the process of creating VPX tables by:
-- allowing easier Blender import of VPX tables, especially regarding lights and materials,
+- easing importing and table inspection,
+- easing camera setup,
-- automating and optimizing the baking process,
+- automating the full bakemap/lightmap process, with a good level of optimization.

-- automating "light maps" generation,
-- allowing to easily export all these bakes to VPX.
+## Features

+This toolkit offers the following features:
+- Import VPX table including lights & materials, easily update edited table
+- Setup camera according to VPX camera, including 'layback' support
+- Automatically detect occluded objects taht can be exclude from bake meshes
+- Automatically setup groups of non overlapping objects
+- Batch render bakemap/lightmap, automatically optimizing renders
+- Generate mesh for baked mesh and lightmaps, optimizing them (pruning of unneeded faces for lightmaps, limited dissolve, backface removal,...), generating optimized combined UV map accross the mesh set
+- Render packed texture combining all the bakemap/lightmap
+- Export directly playable VPX table file with updated geometry, textures and script

 ## Installation